nichollsh/AGNI/docs/src/index.md

 Follow [Getting started](@ref) for information on installing the code and obtaining results.

+Contact: `harrison.nicholls [a] physics.ox.ac.uk`

 Pronounced: _ag-nee_.
 Named after the fire deity of Hinduism.